vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

   --key ~/tap/$DOMAIN.key --cert ~/tap/$DOMAIN.crt
 ```

-Then you need to configure Contour to use the secret:
+Next, you need to configure Contour to use the secret:

 ```execute
 kubectl apply -f - <<EOF